Trends

 5. CrelioHealth

 Integration capabilities represent a particular weakness, with multiple labs reporting challenges connecting the system to common molecular instruments.
 This limitation often forces manual data transfer, defeating a primary purpose of laboratory automation.
+Industry analysis indicates that CrelioHealth's pricing structure can become prohibitive as organizations scale, with costs ranging from $550 to $4,500 monthly depending on features needed.

 The system suits smaller clinical labs with limited molecular test menus better than dedicated molecular diagnostics operations.